3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an asymmetric decomposition framework, \AsymML{}, to decompose DNN models and offload computations into trusted and untrusted fast hardware.
-The trusted part aim to preserve the sensitive information in the data with manageable computation cost and the untrusted part undertakes most computation.
-In such a way, \AsymML{} makes the best use of each platform in a heterogeneous platform.
-We have then presented a solid analysis of channel entropy after each module in DNNs, which guarantees that \AsymML{} effectively decouples sensitive information from computation, and outsources to the most suitable platform.
-Our extensive experiments show that AsymML achieves up to $11.2\times$ speedup in model inference and $7.6\times$ in training.
-We also show that \AsymML{} provides strong privacy protection by measuring the mutual information between original data and data in untrusted GPUs.
+In this paper, we have proposed an asymmetric decomposition framework, \AsymML{}, to decompose DNN models and offload computations onto trusted and untrusted fast hardware.
+The trusted part aims to preserve the main information in the data with manageable computation cost, and the untrusted part undertakes most computations.
+In such a way, \AsymML{} makes the best use of each platform in a heterogeneous setting.
+We have then presented theoretical analysis showing that the low-rank structure is preserved in NNs, and \AsymML{} achieves $(\epsilon,\delta)$-DP guarantee by adding a Gaussian noise to $\XUT$.
+Our extensive experiments show that AsymML achieves gain up to $7.6\times$ in training.
+We also show that \AsymML{} provides strong privacy protection under model and gradient inversion attacks.